VSEflow/EasyGraphDocs/docs/uiguide.md

 #### Plot navigation

 The plot window shows an XY-Plot of the measured data.
 While the X-Axis refers to the time, the Y-Axis refers to the actual value.
-There may be two seperate Y-Axes on the left and right of the plot.
-This is done to seperately control the different dimensions of flowrate and volume.
+There may be multiple seperate Y-Axes on the left and right side of the plot.
+This is useful to seperately display the different units of flowrate, volume and analog values.

 !!! info inline end "Hint: This applies to both the live plot and the file viewer"